-- Any storage at McMurdo and/or the South Pole must be prioritized and arranged in advance through the Project Office. - The project office will prepare logistics and project plans, including assumptions on shipments and storage availability along the route to the South Pole as approved by the USAP.
-These assumptions and plans are communicated to the project team as they develop their plans to ensure the project schedule as proposed is supportable by the logistics team. - We assume institutions will supply any necessary production infrastructure unless explicitly stated in the project plans.
+- Any storage at McMurdo and/or the South Pole must be prioritized and arranged in advance through the Project Office. - The project office will prepare logistics and project plans, including assumptions on shipments and storage availability along the route to the South Pole as approved by USAP.
+These assumptions and plans are communicated to the project team as they develop to assure the project team is developing realistic plans. - We assume institutions will supply any necessary production infrastructure unless explicitly stated in the project plans.